nopara73/ZeroLink/README.md

 Assuming worst case sophisticated malicious actors at Signing, the round aborts within three minutes, because the timeout of signing phase is one minute and they could potentially delay their connection confirmation and output registration up to 0:59 seconds after the start of Connection Confirmation and Output Registration phases.

+#### Speeding Up Mixing

+All Chaumian CoinJoin input MUST be Segregated Witness input.
+This prevents the transaction to be malleated, as a result the Tumbler can accept unconfirmed Chaumian CoinJoin change outputs from the user in the next round.

+#### Accepting Zero Confirmation
+If a

 ### D. DoS Attack

 There are various ways malicious users can abort a round and there are various ways to defend against it: